trandinhkhoa/cumulative_delta_khoa/README.md

         - While functionally the same, different exchanges might still have slightly different format for their response.
 So I created a `Trade` class to standardize the trade data (e.g size, buyer or seller, etc) so that the code is not coupled with the choice of any exchange.
 - **Future Improvement**
     - If I have the chance to discuss and clarify more about the requirements, I would propose something like:
-        - Another idea is to open a websocket to https://www.kucoin.com/docs/websocket/spot-trading/public-channels/match-execution-data.
+        - open a websocket to https://www.kucoin.com/docs/websocket/spot-trading/public-channels/match-execution-data.
 Overtime, I will be able to accumulate a database of this info, and will be able to calculate the cumulative delta over the past several hours, days, weeks, etc.
             - Pros:
                 - able to create our databases of all executed trades, allowing a richer set of features in the futures: e.g. calculate cumulative delta over a specific timeframe.
             - Cons: